bradleyboy/webhost-whois/README.md

 1. Be PHP 5.2 compatible, at minimum.
 Those targeting shared hosts will know all to well why this is important.
 2. Keep code within a single file.
 This will help keep it portable for inclusion in light packages like server tests, or thin installers.
 3. Cover as many hosts as possible, no matter how small.
+4. Only revert to DNS based detection when no other identifiable information is available in PHP itself.
+See `$dns` array in WebhostWhois.php for an example.

 ## How can I help?